Capital Program Funding & Budget

 How CIRP is—and isn't—funded

 CIRP is primarily funded through a combination of customer fees and bonds.
-MSD’s current rate plan, which runs from July 1, 2016 to June 30, 2020, includes an increase in customer charges, as well as $900 million in bonds to help fund more than $1.5 billion in needed capital improvements over that four year period.
+MSD’s current rate plan, which runs from July 1, 2020 to June 30, 2024, includes an increase in customer charges, as well as bonds to help fund more than $1.5 billion in needed capital improvements over that four year period.

 MSD does not anticipate receiving grants or direct financial support from the federal government for this construction program.